carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 ![Calendly signup animation](/images/calendly.gif)

--  Once hosts have scheduled themselves for a Community Session via Calendly, an automated workflow will add each event to [Pretix](https://pretix.carpentries.org/community-events/) and the [Community Calendar](https://carpentries.org/community/events/).
-Another communication from the Community Engagement Team will inform hosts when the sessions have been added.
+-  Once hosts have scheduled themselves for a Community Session via Calendly, a workflow will add each event to [Pretix](https://pretix.carpentries.org/community-events/) and the [Community Calendar](https://carpentries.org/community/events/).
 -  In the rare instance that you need to schedule a session outside of the quarterly scheduling period, the Community Session Host should reach out to the [Community Engagement Team](mailto:community@carpentries.com).
 The session is not confirmed until a Community Engagement Team member contacts the host.

-### Signing Up to Host a Regional Community Call
+#### Signing Up to Host a Local or Regional Community Call

-Subcommunity Leaders are responsible for scheduling and hosting Regional Community Calls.
+Subcommunity Leaders are responsible for scheduling and hosting local and regional community calls.
 These calls are currently listed on the [Community Calendar](https://carpentries.org/community/events/).
-If a
-Subcommunity Leader is interested in listing a Regional Community Call there and having it added to The Carpentries Community Calendar; they should email community@carpentries.org.
+If a Subcommunity Leader is interested in listing a Regional Community Call there and having it added to The Carpentries Community Calendar, they should email community@carpentries.org.
 If they instead want to have the call added to Pretix where individuals can sign up to attend, they can add the events using [Calendly](https://calendly.com/thecarpentries) during the signup period as described in the [Signing Up to Host a Community Session section of this handbook](#step-by-step-guides).
 This will automatically add the event to the Community Calendar and Pretix.
 To learn more about becoming a Subcommunity Leader, please visit the [FAQs section of this handbook](#faq).

 ### Checklist for Hosting a Community Session

 #### Using Pretix for Community Sessions

 Starting in Q1 2026, The Carpentries will use Pretix for participants to sign up for Community Sessions.
 As part of The Carpentries commitment to a consolidated event-management system, we are moving registration into a secure platform to protect participant privacy, improve workflows such as time zone display and automated notifications, and strengthen our ability to track key data, including registration and no-show rates, enabling us to make more informed decisions about future work.
 Previously, Community Session Hosts completed a host form listing participants (and other information during the Community Session).
 From 1 January 2026, this will change.
 Community hosts will need to check-in participants via Pretix.
 Hosts will receive an email with instructions on setting up their Pretix account to check participants in.
 We recommend that Community Session Hosts log in at least 1-2 weeks before their session to troubleshoot if needed.
 If you have not received this email one week before your Community Session, please email community@carpentries.org

 The public link to sign up for community sessions is https://pretix.carpentries.org/community-events/community-sessions